-This Midterm Review Evaluative Matrix must be fully completed/amended by the consultant and included in the MTR inception report and as an Annex to the MTR report.
+This Midterm Review Evaluative Matrix must be fully completed by the consultant and included in the MTR inception report and as an Annex to the MTR report.

-Evaluative Questions Indicators Sources Methodology Project Strategy: To what extent is the project strategy relevant to country priorities, country ownership, and the best route towards expected results?

-(include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Results: : To what extent have the ex pected outcomes and object ives of the project been achieved thus far? r r ., effectively, and been able t monitoring and evaluation implementation?
-To what environmental management Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost-effectively, and been able to adapt to any changing conditions thus far?
-To what extent are project-level monitoring and evaluation systems, reporting, and project communications supporting the project's implementation?
-To what extent has progress been made in the implementation of social and environmental management measures?
-Have there been changes to the overall project risk rating and/or the identified types of risks as outlined at the CEO Endorsement stage?
-Sustainability: To what extent are there financial, institutional, socio-economic, and/or environmental risks to sustaining long-term project results?
+Evaluative Questions Indicators Sources Methodology relevant to country prioritie s, country ownership, and the best route towards (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Results: achieved thus far?
+To what extent have the ex pected outcomes and object ives of the project been effectively, and been able t o adapt to any changing con Ias the project been implem nditions thus far?
+To what ex ject communications suppo xtent are project-level Sustainability: To what ext risks to sustaining long-ter tutional, socio-economic, an nd/or environmental